rhcpfan/ios-rubik-solver/README.md

 A full video demo of the application is available at: https://youtu.be/g3lciIABMNI

+### Roadmap

+1. Since the color recognition SVM is pre-trained using pictures of my cube, it would be nice to include a way for the app to learn the colors of another cube (train the liniar SVM on the device).
+2. Any ideas?

 ### Why open source?

 If I would have published _iOSRubikSolver_ to the AppStore, it would have been just another app that would have appeared when you searched for "Magic Cube"...
 I couldn't have published the app stating that it contains a **Rubik's Cube** since this is a registered trademark (please, do not try :grimacing:).
 Even if I would have published it, I am 100% percent sure that I couldn't have had the same satisfaction as releasing it in the open.
 Even if a single person takes this code and learns something new, I consider it as a success.